Marcellus Hugh Murdock was born in November 1833 (or 1835) in Kingwood, Preston County, WV, the son of John Smart and Rebecca (Miner) Murdock.

 Marcellus' sister Susan Gribble apparently enjoyed visits to her old hometown to see her brothers.
 A story in the Sept.
 20, 1888 Preston County Journal reported that "Mrs. James E. Gribble, of Uniontown, Pa., who has been visiting here for a week, will return home to day.
 [She] is a daughter of Squire John S. Murdock, and a sister to Messrs.
 J.E. and M.H.
 Murdock."

-It's believed that Lydia sued Marcellus for divorce in the late 1890s.
+It's believed that Lydia may have sued Marcellus for divorce or other type of financial support in the late 1890s.
 The West Virginia Argus, published in Kingwood, reported on Oct.
 14, 1897 that "The case of Lydia C. Murdock vs. M.H.
 Murdock, her husband, to have committee appointed was continued till Oct.
 25, when a special session is called to try the case."

 Marcellus died in 1905, at the age of 70.
 The cause of death is unknown.